Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-latte/TASKS.md

 - 20-26 euros per hour
 - Full time employees are eligible for benefits after 60 days of employment.
 This includes health insurance, dental insurance, long term disability, Simple IRA program with percentage match contributions, paid holidays.

 Job vacancies for managers: As we forefacted in the previous task, there would be a shortage of 3 managers.
-The automation risk percentage is 73% for Administrative Service Manager.
+The automation risk percentage is 8% for Food Service Manager.
 Based on these numbers and due to the fact that the size of the company make compulsory to have a manager for each department in order to fullfill the company's duties and expectations, the number of manager vacancies is 3.

 Job vacancies for engineers: there would be a shortage of 11 engineers.
 The automation risk percentage is 10%.
 Since their responsabilities and tasks are highly valuated in the enterprise, it is highly positive for the company to have a vast number of engineers available, so the number of engineer vacancies is 11.